Intercept Announces NASH and PBC Program Updates

 Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, including primary biliary cholangitis (PBC), nonalcoholic steatohepatitis (NASH), primary sclerosing cholangitis (PSC) and biliary atresia.
 Founded in 2002 in New York, Intercept has operations in the United States, Europe and Canada.
 For more information, please visit www.interceptpharma.com or connect with the company on Twitter and LinkedIn.

 About Nonalcoholic Steatohepatitis

 Nonalcoholic steatohepatitis (NASH) is a serious progressive liver disease caused by excessive fat accumulation in the liver that induces chronic inflammation, resulting in progressive fibrosis (scarring) that can lead to cirrhosis, eventual liver failure, cancer and death.
 There are currently no medications approved for the treatment of NASH.
-The proportion of liver transplants attributable to NASH has increased rapidly in recent years and as early as 2020 the disease is projected to become the leading cause of liver transplants in the United States.
+The proportion of liver transplants attributable to NASH has increased rapidly in recent years and as early as 2020 the disease is projected to become the leading cause of liver transplants in

 About Primary Biliary Cholangitis

 Primary biliary cholangitis (PBC) is a chronic, progressive liver disorder that mostly affects women, afflicting approximately one in 1,000 women over the age of 40.
 If left untreated, survival of PBC patients is significantly worse than the general population.